keithledgerwood/WICLab-guide/03-o365-integration.md

 ![contexttag](images/context-lab.png) ![contexttag](images/persona-okta-admin.png) ![contexttag](images/persona-o365-admin.png)

-Okta maintains a specific integration for Microsoft Office 365 in the Okta Integration Network (OIN).
-To add this to your Okta tenant, follow these steps in a browser that does not currently have a Microsoft session:

 1. In the Admin Console select **Applications** >  **Applications**.
 1. Click **Browse App Catalog**.
 1. In the Browse App Integration Catalog **Search...** bar, type *office 365* and then click **Microsoft Office 365**.